BeimnetTefera/sql-data-warehouse-project/README.md

 This project is licensed under the [MIT License](License).
 You are free to use, modify and share this project with proper attribution.

 ## 🤵‍♂️ About Me
----

 Hi there!
-I'm **Beimnet Tefera**, an electrical engineer and data scientist who’s passionate about turning data into insights that drive meaningful outcomes.
+I'm **Beimnet Tefera**, a data scientist and electrical engineer who’s passionate about turning data into insights that drive meaningful outcomes.
 I love sharing what I know, learning what I don’t, and staying curious about the stories hidden in data.
 Let’s connect through the power of analytics!
----